mrashokp/Getting-and-cleaning-data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

   a.
-Using packages 'dplyr' and 'tidyr' a tidy data is created with 4 variables: 'subject_id','activity','variable',and 'mean'.
+Using packages 'dplyr' and 'tidyr' a tidy data is created with 4 variables: 'subject_id','activity','feature',and 'mean'.